How to Remove Author Name from Your WordPress Posts

 Here is how to do it:

-- First, you should add a new author on your WordPress site, and assign it a general username like editorial-team or any other.
+- First, you should get author name on your WordPress site, and assign it a general username like editorial-team or any other.

 - After that, go to Users>> All Users page, followed by clicking the “Edit” button which is below the username you have added.